Louisiana Is a Strategic Location for the Automotive Industry

 Louisiana has identified two mega-sites specifically appropriate for a major automotive industry project:

 - The England Airpark Megasite near Alexandria is located near an existing I-49 interchange.
 Within 10 miles of the Port of Alexandria and adjacent to England Airport, all utilities are planned for the site as well as a planned Union Pacific Railroad rail spur.

 - The Franklin Farm Megasite is 1,440 acres of state-owned property located near I-20 on the KCS/Norfolk Southern Railroad.
-In close proximity to the Monroe Regional Airport and the Greater Ouachita Port, the site has both water and sewer service plans underway.
+In close proximity to the Monroe Regional Airport and the Greater Ouachita Port, the site has both water and sewer engineering underway.

 Louisiana’s other development-ready industrial sites can be found in the state’s Buildings & Sites Database.
 The LED Certified Sites program further qualifies industrial sites based on zoning restrictions, title work, environmental studies, and soil analysis and surveys.

 To assist companies needing to make complex site identification decisions, LED has secured or has access GIS maps for every region of the state — enabling project managers to locate suitable sites quickly.